Atom-photon dressed states in a waveguide-QED system with multiple giant atoms: Bound states for a single giant atom

 \section{Bound states for a single giant atom}

-Let us first consider a single giant atom with $N_{\mathrm{c}}$ connection points. $\delta$ is the detuning between the transition frequency of the atom and the central frequency of the waveguide, $n_{l}$ is used to label the site connecting to the $l$th coupling point, and $g_{l}$ is the corresponding atom-photon coupling strength.
+Let us first consider a single giant atom with $N_{\mathrm{c}}$ connection points.
+The $l$th coupling point connects to the site $n_{l}$ with coupling strength $g_{l}$.
 In this case, equation \eqref{BSeq} reduces to the following form

 with